con-jo-ry/NaSa/readme.md

 Some parts are completely unchecked and entered extremely hastily, so use at your own risk!
 We will try to improve it eventually.

-## To-dos:

-* Complete collation of the ancient translation.
-* Decide on inclusion/exclusion of chapter titles, colophons, etc
-* Make notes readable.
-* Copy edit/improve verses with rough metre

 ## Acknowledgements
+We are very grateful to Prof. Harunaga Isaacson and Adam Pearcey for offering valuable suggests have greatly improved the translation in a number of ways.
-We are very grateful to Prof. Harunaga Isaacson, Dr. Anthony Tribe, and Nicola Bajetta for kindly sharing materials and/or helping with our points of doubt.
+We would also like to thank Dr. Anthony Tribe and Nicola Bajetta for kindly sharing materials and/or helping with our points of doubt.

 ## Suggestions
 We welcome suggestions!